Live your Unitarian Universalist values out loud. Make your year-end gift today!

 We know that too often people are excluded from this sacred process due to economic and racial bias.
 Ironically, the right to legislative representation is denied to the residents of the U.S. capitol, Washington, DC.
 The UUA works to make sure that those who are eligible to vote can do so, and to extend the right to vote to the citizens of the nation's capitol.

 We invite you to learn more about Unitarian Universalism and our commitment to voting rights as an issue of economic and racial justice.

 For more information contact socialjustice @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-  Last updated on Friday, September 21, 2012.
+Last updated on Friday, November 21, 2014.

 Sidebar Content, Page Navigation